Story Of British Cyclist Killed By French Hunter Takes Bizarre Twist — Sister Claims He Was Abusive Rapist

-The story of a British cyclist accidentally shot to death by a French hunter while trekking through the Alps capture international attention last week, but now the dead man’s sister says there is another side to the story.
+The story of a British cyclist accidentally shot to death by a French hunter while trekking through the Alps captured international attention last week, but now the dead man’s sister says there is another side to the story.

 Mark Sutton was shot to death in France when a young hunter mistook him for a deer.
 Afterward, Katie Toghill claims that Mark, her older brother, was actually a rapist who abused her for years when they were children.
-As the Sun reported, the 32-year-old claims that Sutton frequently beat and raped her in their childhood home.
+As The Sun reported, the 32-year-old claims that Sutton frequently beat and raped her in their childhood home.

-As the Mirror reported, Sutton biking in a wooded area Montriond on October 13 when a hunter saw him in the fading light and mistook him for a fast-moving deer.
+As the Mirror reported, Sutton was biking in a wooded area near Montriond on October 13 when a hunter saw him in the fading light and mistook him for a fast-moving deer.
 The bullet struck Sutton, who died at the scene.

 The 22-year-old hunter was reportedly devastated and local police were investigating him for manslaughter.
 The incident led locals to implore officials to close the area to hunters.